-(i) Credit Risk
+(i) Credit risk

 Credit risk arises when there is the possibility of the Authority's customers defaulting on their contractual obligations resulting in financial loss to the Authority.
-The Authority only approves loans to applicants with a satisfactory credit history, sufficient income to service their commitments and adequate security to secure their loan
+The Authority only approves loans to applicants with a satisfactory credit history, sufficient income to service their commitments and adequate security to secure their loan.

-(ii) Liquidity Risk
+(ii) Liquidity risk

 Liquidity risk arises from the financial liabilities of the Authority and the Authority's subsequent ability to meet its obligations to repay its financial liabilities as and when they fall due.
-The Authority's objective is to drawdown funds from Western Australian Treasury Corporation (WATC) loan facilities on a as required basis in order to maintain sufficient funds to meet the day to day operations of the Authority and to meet loan drawdown requests and settlements of customers.
+The Authority's objective is to drawdown funds from the WATC loan facilities on an as required basis in order to maintain sufficient funds to meet the day to day operations of the Authority and to meet loan drawdown requests and settlements of customers.
 The Authority has appropriate procedures in place to manage cash flows by monitoring cash levels on a daily basis to ensure that sufficient funds are available to meet its commitments.

-(iii) Market Risk
+(iii) Market risk

 Market risk arises from adverse movements in interest rates, foreign-exchange rates, or equity prices.
 The Authority does not trade in foreign currency and is not materially exposed to other price risks.
-The Authority's borrowings are all obtained through the Western Australian Treasury Corporation (WATC) and are a combination of variable and fixed rates with varying maturities.
+The Authority's borrowings are all obtained through WATC and are a combination of variable and fixed rates with varying maturities.
 The risk is managed by WATC through portfolio diversification and variation in maturity dates.
-Other than detailed in the Interest rate sensitivity analysis table at Note 24(c), the Authority has limited exposure to interest rate risk because it has no borrowings other than Treasurer's advance (non-interest bearing) and WATC borrowings.
+Other than detailed in the interest rate sensitivity analysis table at note 21, the Authority has limited exposure to interest rate risk because it has no borrowings other than Treasurer's advance (non-interest bearing) and WATC borrowings.
 Changes in official lending rates are passed onto customers once approved by the Board and the Minister.